Non-Algebraic Decay for Solutions to the Navier-Stokes Equations: Introduction

-Our next assumption concerns the large-time decay of $v$ in the $L^2$ norm.
-First of all, it is well known, and easily checked using the Fourier transform and the dominated convergence theorem, that under the sole condition~\eqref{assu0:f}, the solution of the heat equation~\eqref{stokes-flow} with $L^2$ initial data~$u_0$ satisfies
+Our next assumptions concern the large-time decay of $v$ in the $L^2$-norm.
+First of all, it is well known, and easily checked using the Fourier transform and the dominated convergence theorem, that under the sole condition~\eqref{assu0:f}, the solution of the heat equation~\eqref{stokes-flow} with $L^2$-initial data~$u_0$ satisfies

 We will make this fact more precise by \emph{assuming} that

 with $\Phi$ decaying to zero ``without fluctuations'', in a sense formalized by conditions ~\eqref{Ass-Phi0}-\eqref{Ass-Phi1} below: